Last updated: July 4th, 2022

 The data processor’s processing of personal data on behalf of the data controller shall be carried out by the data processor performing the following instruction.
 The instruction for the processing, being what the data processor is instructed to do with the data types being processed related to fulfilling and achieving the purpose of the processing activities on behalf of the data controller and the data subjects, is:

-Deliver and manage training (add, use, record, store, edit, structure, organise, analyse, export and delete personal data) on behalf of the data controller and its employees and authorised data subjects to provide the LMS365 platform, its components and features.
-The data processor processes:
+Deliver and manage training (add, use, record, store, edit, structure, organise, analyse, export and delete personal data) on behalf of the data controller and its employees and authorised data subjects to provide the service, its components and features.

 * Training records consist of information about which training a learner has historically enrolled into, started and/or completed.
 This includes data about pass/fail information of assessments as well as assessment scores, if used.